On the maximal offspring in a subcritical branching process: The case

 We are going to verify that this bound tends to zero uniformly for all $\ell \in I_n$.
 Using Inequality~\eqref{eq:bo} and Equality~\eqref{eq:base} it follows that

 and thus

 uniformly for all $\ell \in I_n$.
-Here we have used that $h$ is bounded, that the $o(1)$ term tends to zero uniformly, and that the representation theorem for slowly varying functions implies that for any $\epsilon>0$ there is a positive constant $C(\epsilon)$ with
+Here we have used that $h$ is bounded, that the $o(1)$ term tends to zero uniformly, and that the Potter bounds for slowly varying functions imply that for any $\epsilon>0$ there is a positive constant $C(\epsilon)$ with

 for all $\ell, x \ge 1$.

 In order to verify that the bound in \eqref{eq:xo} tends to zero it remains to show that $R_{n, \ell}(2)$ tends to zero.
 Let $(\tilde{\xi}_i)_{i \ge 1}$ be a family of independent copies of the offspring distribution $\tilde{\xi}$ and set $\tilde{S}_k = \tilde{\xi}_1 + \ldots + \tilde{\xi}_k$ for all $k$.
 Using Lemma~\ref{le:cyc} and Equation~\eqref{eq:teq} it follows that